Wondering how phosphate investing works? Here’s a brief overview of supply and demand dynamics, as well as options for investing.

 One way investors can invest in phosphate is by buying shares of an exchange-traded fund that includes exposure to phosphate.
 The Global X Fertilizers/Potash ETF (ARCA:SOIL) is one example.
 However, most market participants choose to invest directly in phosphate-focused companies.
 Here are three of the largest producers:

-Information on smaller phosphate companies that have been working to advance their projects can be found by clicking here.
+Information on venture exchange and smaller phosphate companies that have been working to advance their projects can be found here.

 This is an updated version of an article originally published by the Investing News Network in 2013.